duncanmcclean/cookie-notice/README.md

 {{ cookie_notice }}
 ```

-## Override styles
+## Settings

-If you wish to use your own styles:
+If you wish to customise the text of the notice or turn off our default styles, you can do that in the Addon settings.

 * Go to the Control Panel
 * Go to the Addons page
 * Click on the 'Cookie Notice' addon.
-* Toggle the 'Override Styles' option and save.
+* Make changes